59th Kanagawa Prefectural Art Exhibition

 -Please tell us about the concept of your work and the thoughts you put into it while creating it.

-Lightning strikes are often accompanied by supernatural phenomena, and in the painting, spirits that do not want to leave the ruined castle are waiting for the destroyed land.
-When I painted this work, I was thinking about Asians' romantic view of life and death, and ghosts have their own feelings.
+Lightning strikes are often accompanied by supernatural phenomena, and in this painting, spirits unwilling to leave the ruined castle await the destroyed land.
+When I painted this piece, I was thinking about the romantic Asian view of life and death, and how ghosts have their own emotions.

 -What was the thing you paid the most attention to and what were the difficulties you faced?